FredericDlugi/platinum-renegade-wiki/docs/trainer_changes/route_207.md

 # Route 207

+!!! note
+    There are wild Pokémon on this route.
+You can find out more [here](/wild_pokemon/route_207/).

 Trainer                    | Pokémons
 ---                        | ---
 Camper Anthony             | ![][240]  [Magby] Lv.
 24  ![][328]  [Trapinch] Lv.
 24  ![][004]  [Charmander] Lv.
 24